aspuru-guzik-group/selfies/docs/source/tutorial.rst

         R(Q)X_i & i \neq 0
     \end{cases}

-Identical to branch derivation, the ``<L>`` symbols after the Ring symbol are read, and used to map :math:`Q` to an index.
+Identical to branch derivation, the ``<L>`` index after the Ring symbol indicates how many SELFIES symbols are used to derive the number :math:`Q`.
 Then :math:`R(Q)` connects the current atom to the :math:`(Q + 1)`-th preceding atom through a single bond.
-More specifically, the "current" atom is the most recently derived atom, excluding atoms derived in branches (see Example 5 below); and the ":math:`(Q + 1)`-th preceding atom" is the atom derived :math:`Q + 1` atoms before the current atom, counting atoms derived in branches.
+More specifically, the last derived atom is the most recently derived atom, excluding atoms derived in branches (see Example 5 below); and the ":math:`(Q + 1)`-th preceding atom" is the atom derived :math:`Q + 1` atoms before the current atom, counting atoms derived in branches.
 If the preceding atom does